Girls Rock n Roll Retreat

 *Are nurtured in a supportive, inclusive space where they can develop their self-confidence and rock out!

-*Can help create social change to help achieve a more positive image of girls, women, trans and nonbinary folks in the media, our culture and the world!
+*Can help create social change to help achieve a more positive image of girls and gender-expansive youth in the media, our culture and the world!

 Frequently Asked Questions (FAQ)